 How do you reject someone without hurting their feelings?

-When it comes to a persons feeling they will feel rejection whether or not your do it the right way or he wrong way.
+When it comes to a person's feeling they will feel rejection whether or not your do it the right way or him wrong way.
 If you want to do it in a nice way simply sit them down and explain how you feel about that person.
 This will allow them to see that you do care about them, just not in a romantic way.
 Face to face is kinder than telling them through text or having them find how you feel from someone else.